 - Electrical hazards

 - Task-specific protective clothing, such as welding and cutting

 Consideration of specific U.S. OSHA regulations and for other types of safety-related equipment, such as fall protection, lockout/tagout, and confined space, may also be necessary in order to provide complete personal protection.

 Pre-planning for personal protection is essential at a wildfire cleanup.
 An understanding of the hazards involved and the types of protective equipment available will help ensure worker safety is maintained.
-We invite you to download our helpful wildfire cleanup infographic and technical bulletin that outlines the hazards and PPE solutions.
-For help selecting the right safety equipment and for more helpful information about how to deal with your situation after a wildfire, please contact one of our technical specialists at 1-800-243-4630.
+We invite you to check out our helpful wildfire cleanup infographic and technical bulletin that outlines the hazards and PPE solutions.
+For help selecting the right safety equipment and for more helpful information about how to deal with your situation after a wildfire, please contact one of our health and safety specialists at 1-800-243-4630.